 The lone hill station of Gujarat, Saputara is obviously a very famous tourist destination in the State.
 Located at a distance of 400 km from Ahmedabad it takes up about 5 hours and 30 minutes to reach the place.
 Saputara is a beautiful place with a calming lake and the high-rise mountains to give you the complete feel of being in a hill station.
 Saputara is popular for the several gardens present here like Lake Garden, Step Garden, and Rose Garden.
 It is a perfect getaway to make your short weekend memorable.

 Popularly known as the “Milk Capital of India” because of the mass production of dairy products, Anand is an interesting place to visit.
-It is situated in the Gulf of Khambhat and is approximately 74 km from Ahmedabad taking 1.5 hours to reach, which makes it a convenient place for a road trip.
+Anand is located approximately 74 km from Ahmedabad.
+It is situated in the Gulf of Khambhat and it takes about 1.5 hours to reach, which makes it a convenient place for a road trip from Ahmedabad.
 It is one of those places which make for a unique combination of a rural and urban touch with the presence of education institutions and massive agro-based industry.
 Navratri is the most popular festival here which is celebrated with great pomp and show making it a good time to visit the place.

 Palanpur is a historical city which was a princely state during the British era.
 It was heavily protected by forts on all sides making it difficult to enter the place without permission.
 These forts and gates turned into ruins over time and is a major tourist attraction here.
 Palanpur is surrounded by hills of the Aravalli Range making is a scenic spot with the panorama of the mountains.
-It is at a distance of 148 km from Ahmedabad and takes around 3 hours to reach.
+It is at a distance of 148 km from Ahmedabad and takes around 3 hours to reach making it a quick road trip from Ahmedabad.
 The major tourist attractions here are the Keerti Stambh or the Victory Tower, the Zorawar Palace and the Balaram Palace.

-The journey to Nalsarovar is one surrounded by trees and tranquility.
+The journey to Nalsarovar is one surrounded by trees and tranquillity.
 It is located in the swamps between central Gujarat and eastern Saurashtra.
 Nalsarovar is a paradise for transitory birds and the place comes alive during the months of November to January.
 Located at a distance of 65 km it takes around 1 hour 40 minutes to reach from Ahmedabad.
-You will simply love the journey more than the destination itself.
+You will simply love the road trip from Ahmedabad more than the destination itself.
 Bird watchers are in for a real treat spotting birds like a rosy pelican, white stork, flamingo, and herons.

 Modhera is the place which houses the famous Sun Temple.
 Located in Gujarat, it is at a distance of 98 km from Ahmedabad taking almost 2 hours to reach.
 The Sun Temple was built in 1026 AD during the Solanki Dynasty and once housed a golden chariot.
 The remnants of the original temple are still prevalent here and is a treat for the archaeological enthusiasts.
 The temple is very intricately carved and attracts tourists from all parts of the country.